 Q – Who is the father of research design?

-Ans – Father of research design is Paul Felix Lazarsfeld.
+Ans – Father of research plan or design is Paul Felix Lazarsfeld.